 Fraudsters regularly try to impersonate banks (or other companies) in emails, often asking you to update your password due to a "security incident".
 They'll include a link to a fake - but convincing - website where they can capture your login details.

-Phishing goes on all the time - see our guide to learn how to spot these.
+Phishing goes on all the time - see our guide to learn how to spot phishing emails.

 This is perhaps the most basic method of them all - simply watching you type in your password.
 Not all criminal activity is planned; sometimes opportunists just take advantage of the situation.

-- Example: Shoulder surfing attacks at ATMs is a huge problem, often with criminals using tiny cameras to record people entering their PIN.
+- Example: Shoulder surfing attacks at ATMs is a huge global problem, sometimes with criminals even using tiny pinhole cameras to record people entering their PIN.

 Be aware of who's around you when logging into websites if you're in a public area, and always cover your PIN when using ATMs or a credit card.